Sangeeta-vishwakarma/Machine-Learning-Algorithms/README.md

 ## 3. Polynomial Linear Regression
+### Predicting Salaries Based on Position Level
+This project demonstrates the application of Polynomial Regression to model and predict salaries based on position levels.
+While simple linear regression may not capture complex trends in data, polynomial regression introduces non-linearity, making it more suitable for datasets with curved relationships.

+The goal is to predict an employee's salary based on their position level in an organization.
+Given a dataset of position levels and corresponding salaries, the objective is to build both Linear and Polynomial Regression models, compare their performance, and visualize the difference in predictions.

+### Steps:
+1. Importing Libraries and Dataset
+2. Data Preparation
+3. Model Building
+   - Linear Regression Model:  Fitted a simple linear regression to the dataset to serve as a baseline.
+   -  Polynomial Regression Model: Generated polynomial features up to degree 4.
+     Fitted a linear regression model on these polynomial features.
+4. Visualization
+Plotted:
+- Linear regression results (straight line) showing underfitting.
+- Polynomial regression results (curved line) demonstrating a better fit to the data.
+- High-resolution plots to visualize smooth polynomial curves for better interpretation.

+5. Prediction
+   Predicted the salary for a position level of 6.5

+### Key Learnings
+- Linear vs. Polynomial Regression:
+  - Linear regression fails to capture the nonlinear nature of real-world data trends.
+  - Polynomial regression, by adding powers of the features, provides flexibility and improved accuracy for nonlinear data.
+- Model Selection:
+  - Choosing the right degree of the polynomial is crucial — too low may underfit, too high may overfit.

+- Visualization Importance:
+  - Graphical comparisons between model fits provide intuitive understanding and assist in selecting the most appropriate model.
+- Practical Usage:
+  - Polynomial regression is ideal for problems where the relationship between variables is not strictly linear, such as growth curves, salary prediction based on experience, etc.

+### Conclusion
+This project effectively showcases the limitations of linear regression in capturing complex trends and how polynomial regression can overcome them.
+It also highlights the importance of feature engineering and model evaluation through visualization.

 ## 4. Support Vector Regression
 ## 5. Decision Tree Regression
 ## 6. Random Forest Regression